Request A FREE Quotation

 Complete our quick enquiry form for a call back from us within the same business day

 Creosoted Timber for the Hertfordshire & Essex Areas

-In partnership with a European manufacturer, we offer a range of pressure creosoted timber.
-The longer lifespan is the major appeal and in equestrian environments this is extended further by the reduced chewing damage normally eroding fencing every day.
+In partnership with a prime UK manufacturer, we offer a range of pressure creosoted timber sections and sizes.
+The longer lifespan is the major appeal and in equestrian environments this is extended further by the reduced chewing damage that normally erodes fencing every day.

 To discuss your creosoted timber needs call us free on 01992 578496

 Why choose Farm & Country Fencing?